ledokku/ledokku/website/docs/uninstall.md

 # Remove Ledokku

-As Ledokku is a simple dokku app, to uninstall the app itself and delete all of the associated data, run there commands on your server:
+As Ledokku is a simple dokku app, to uninstall the app itself and delete all of the associated data, run these commands on your server:

 ```sh
 dokku apps:destroy ledokku